 A neat little book, covering everything from the theory of burning coal to advanced driving techniques.
 An absolutely must for every man-cave and club-room!

 If you’re building or purchasing a miniature locomotive and you don’t belong to a good club, it’s surprisingly hard getting firm information on exactly how to fire and drive a steam engine.
-And (if you have any sense) you’ll be all to aware that one tiny slip can do irreparable harm to your pride and joy in a matter of minutes.
+And if you have any sense, you’ll be all too aware that one tiny slip can do irreparable harm to your pride and joy in a matter of minutes.

 It’s not specifically aimed at miniature locomotives, but there really isn’t much difference.
 In fact, many would argue that miniature machines can be more of a handful than their larger cousins… they can certainly move very rapidly from enthusiasm to lifelessness!

-If you are desperate for a steam-angled present, at £10.00, this book makes an ideal gift for any enthusiast
+If you are desperately looking for a steam-angled present, at £10.00, this book makes an ideal gift for any enthusiast